MatheSchool/typst-g-exam/docs-shiroa/g-exam-doc/configuration/localization.typ

 ```
 == Usefulness of each tag

-- grade-table-queston: Tag _question_ on the grade table.
+- grade-table-question: Tag _question_ on the grade table.
 - grade-table-total: Tag _total_ on the grade table.
 - grade-table-points: Tag _points_ on the grade table.
 - grade-table-grade: Tag _grade_ on the grade table.